Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

-\section{\pl{Approach}}
+\section{Approach}

-The overview of the proposed framework is illustrated in Figure \ref{fig:Overview-of-our}.
-We start by introducing the problem formulation and common notation, and then discuss the auxiliary image transfer encoding for supervised recognition, auxiliary text-based transfer encoding for zero-shot recognition, and video emotion attribution and summarization.
+In this section, we start by presenting the problem formulation and common notations, and then discuss auxiliary image transfer encoding and the three problems we tackle: zero-shot recognition, video emotion attribution, and summarization.
+Figure \ref{fig:Overview-of-our} shows an overview of our framework.